theNewDynamic/minjinlee.com/_books/pachinko.md

 publication_date: 2017-02-07 00:00:00
 category: Fiction
 description_markdown: >-
-  “Luminous…a powerful mediation on what immigrants sacrifice to achieve a home in the world.
+  “Luminous…a powerful meditation on what immigrants sacrifice to achieve a home in the world.
 This story confirms Lee’s place among our finest novelists.”